ExLeonem/tf-al/README.md

 To define a custom  custom model wrapper, simply extend your own class using the `Model` class and overwrite functions as needed.
 The regular tensorflow model can be accessed via `self._model`.

+To provide your model wrappers as a package you can simply use the [template on github](https://github.com/ExLeonem/tf-al-ext), which already offers a poetry package setup.

 ```python
 from tf_al import Model